rcltech/hall-booking-system/README.md

 # Hall Booking System - HaBoS

+### To open issues for project enhancement
+Open issues according to the project enhancement template.

 ### To make git commits according to an issue being worked
 Make sure that you are on a feature branch.
 If not, do